 - Submit Data

 ChargerSat-1 is a fully operational, orbital satellite.
-It is ~1 kg and is a 10cm cube fitting to the CalPoly CubeSat standard.
+It is a 1 kg, 10 cm cube conforming to the CalPoly CubeSat standard.
 ChargerSat-1 is meant to demonstrate the full capabilities of all systems needed for satellite operations.
-The program involves members from 7+ departments exercising their skills in developing a satellite, ground station, and testing program.
+The program involves members from more than seven UAHuntsville departments exercising their skills in developing a satellite, ground station, and testing program.

-The ChargerSat-1 team applied for the third call for proposal CubeSat Launch Initiative in Fall 2011.
-Acceptance to CLI was announced in February 2012.
-In November 2012 the team was consulted for launch readiness.
-The satellite has been manifested for launch on the US Air Force's Operationally Responsive Space 3 mission.
-Launch is currently scheduled for November 19, 2013 according to spaceflightnow.com/tracking/.
+The ChargerSat-1 team applied to the third call for proposals of the CubeSat Launch Initiative (CLI) in Fall 2011.
+Acceptance to the CLI was announced in February 2012.
+In November 2012, the team was consulted for launch readiness.
+The satellite was manifested for launch on the US Air Force's Operationally Responsive Space 3 mission.
+Launch occurred on November 19.

-Design, fabricate, and operate a satellite using the capacities of a multi-disciplinary team of engineering and scientific disciplines to develop a single integrated orbital system.
-We look to inspire and engage the public in our missions and technical concepts.
+- Design, fabricate, and operate a satellite, using the capacities of a multi-disciplinary team to develop a single, integrated orbital system.
+The team looks to inspire and engage the public in its mission and technical concepts.

 ChargerSat 1.2 is the primary flight unit and is currently in orbit!
-This unit was build in the clean room and perfomred all required testing before its voyage to orbit.
+This unit was assembled in the SHC clean room and passed all required testing before its voyage to orbit.

-ChargerSat 1.1 is the develellite design, built in the cleanroom, ready for launch preparations.
-It is used for risk-reduction, undergoing the heavy testing of the final design.
-It will be stored as a flight-ready unit and ready for launch, if needed.
+ChargerSat 1.1 is the development unit, which was also assembled in the SHC clean room, and is identical to the primary flight unit.
+It is used for risk reduction, undergoing the same heavy testing required of the primary flight unit.
+It will be stored as a flight-ready unit, if needed.

 Background - Close Up in Orbit

-- ChargerSat-1.2 is in orbit.
-In preparation for launch, the following milestones were completed.
-Many smaller tests and milestones were completed along the way.
+ChargerSat-1.2 is in orbit.
+In preparation for launch, the following major milestones were met:

 - May 2010 - Project conception